njikim/njikim.github.io/_posts/2019-03-24-Built-in-Functions-Python.md

 ---

 Hi!
-In this post, we are going to deal with some useful functions in Python.
+In this post, we are going to deal with some useful built in functions in Python.
 They might not sound intuitive at the beginning but once you get comfortable with them, they are super useful!
 So let's get started.

 ## Lambda function